ashanbrown/rspec-change_to_now/README.md

 RSpec::ChangeTo provides the `to_now` and `not_to_now` methods to `change` matcher to create expectactions on changes in matchers.

-## Installation

-Add this line to your application's Gemfile:

-    gem 'rspec-change_to_now'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install rspec-change_to_now

-And require it as:

-    require 'rspec/change_to_now'

 ## Usage

 Use the `to_now` and `not_to_now` methods to make assertions about the effect of an rspec `change` block.